Are your typical diaper creams cloth diaper friendly? What are the best cloth diaper rash creams on the market?

 If you have already used these products and are experiencing repelling or stains - don’t worry!
 Keep reading!

 3.)
-The term “cloth friendly” is almost a misnomer in its own right, though.
+The term “cloth friendly” can be misleading.
 If your “ride or die” rash cream contains zinc or petroleum, it’s okay!

 Regardless of what cream you choose, we will always recommend using a liner with any cream just to be on the safe side.

-Nicki’s Picks For The Best Cloth Diaper Creams
+Nicki’s Picks For The Best Cloth Diaper Safe Cream

-After receiving the all-clear from your medical professional, I’m head over heels with these three rash creams!
+After getting the go-ahead from your medical professional, I’m in love with these three cloth diaper safe creams!

 So good you could eat it - literally!
 CJ’s Butter products are all-natural and work exceptionally well.